ReactiveBayes/RxInfer.jl/docs/src/manuals/inference/delta-node.md

 !!! note
     The `CVIProjection` method is an improved version of the now-deprecated `CVI` method.
 This new implementation features different hyperparameters, better accuracy, and improved stability.

+## Fuse deterministic nodes with stochastic nodes

+Read how to circumvent the need to define the meta structure and, instead, fuse the deterministic relation with a neighboring stochastic factor node in [this section](@ref inference-undefinedrules-fusedelta).